ruthreshx/Matrix_Multiply_using_Arm_Neon_and_Avx/README.md

 When testing on larger matrix the differnce between normal and neon mul is greater.

-the code is checked in both raspberry pi as well in linux x86_64 using qemu emulator to know more about qemu emulator refer this https://github.com/multiarch/qemu-user-static
+the code is checked in both raspberry pi as well in linux x86_64 using qemu emulator to know more about qemu emulator refer this link https://github.com/multiarch/qemu-user-static

 It is better to use Arm Architecture instead of Qemu because the performance in Qemu is quite low since its  emulated platform.
 (Eg. for 1000 x 1000 float32 in qemu the time taken is 49s where as in arm architecture time is 10.4s).